openwisp/openwisp-radius/docs/source/user/settings.rst

 Keys of the dictionary must be either UUID of organizations or ``default``, which is the fallback URL that will be used in case there's no customized URL for a specific organization.

-The password reset url must contain the token and uid placeholders.
+The password reset URL must contain the "{token}" and "{uid}" placeholders.

 The meaning of the variables in the string is the following: